Ceclava Czapska

 Ceclava Czapska (Cécile Czapska) (Bucharest 2 January 1899 – 1 December 1970) was a Romanov impostor who claimed to be the Grand Duchess Maria, daughter of Tsar Nicholas II, the last autocratic ruler of Imperial Russia, and his wife Tsarina Alexandra.

+Biography

-She was the daughter of Polish nobleman, Bolesław Czapski and Raja Ludmilla Tchapline.
-On 20 January 1919, she and Prince Nikolai Dolgoruky, called 'di Fonz,' were married in Romania.
+She was the daughter of Polish nobleman, Bolesław Czapski and Raja Ludmilla Tchaplina.
+On 20 January 1919, she and Prince Nikolai Alexandrovich Dolgoruky (1898-1970), called 'di Fonz,' were married in Romania.

 They had two daughters, Olga-Béata (born 1927), mother of Alexis Brimeyer; and Julia-Yolande (born 1937).

 She died in Rome.
 Her grave is in Prima Porta.

-The remains off all the Romanovs have been found and identified via DNA testing disproving her claim.
+The remains of all the Romanovs have been found and identified via DNA testing disproving her claim.